dipakdas99/ItemOrderAPI/README.md

 - Implementing Exception Handling - 404 (if Resource Not Found)
 - Implementing customize Exception format.
 - Implementing DELETE Method to delete a Product
+- Implementing Item count for keep records of items.
+- Updating item count in table after orderd.
+- Implementing out of stock if item count is less throw exception with ### HTTP_STATUS.NO_CONTENT
+- Implementing all order details.
 - Implementing Validations for RESTful Services

 ## What You Will Need?